 - Hepatitis C Questions and Answers for the Public from CDC

 - Hepatitis C from the National Institute of Diabetes and Digestive and Kidney Diseases

 Data about viral hepatitis epidemiology in the United States is available on CDC’s viral hepatitis webpage.

-Healthcare providers who want to learn more about preventing, diagnosing, or treating hepatitis C can refer to the following resources:
+Healthcare providers who want to learn more about preventing, diagnosing, treating hepatitis C, or patient education information can refer to the following resources:

 - Hepatitis C Questions and Answers for Health Professionals from CDC